 Connecting A Gutter Downspout to Foundation Drain

-In the photo you can see two down spouts coming down from the gutters.
-The one on the left comes from the house and was installed a couple years ago.
-I had it connected to the foundation drain so that the water can be directed out away from the house.
-The one on the right is the new down spout from the garage.
+In the following photo you can see two down spouts coming down from the gutters.
+The one on the left comes from the house and was installed prior to the one on the right.
+It was connected to the foundation drain so that the water can be directed out away from the house.
+The one on the right is a newer down spout from the garage.
 As you can see it’s not connected to the foundation drain.

 Next I dug a trench from that location over to the new down spout.
 I measured the distance from the tee fitting to the center of the down spout and cut a lateral section of 4″ drain pipe.
 I then added a 90 degree elbow with a short vertical piece of pipe and another down spout cap.